 The illness manifests in several ways and differs in how it affects each person.
 The different terms used to describe this phenomenon all relate to the same condition known as ghost sickness.
 You may have heard it referenced as a real ghost illness, ghost contamination, ghost alien disease, and a fore-ordained ghost disease.

 Any of these terms can describe the same mythological illness.
 There are cultural rituals and traditions in place that are connected to the grief process after the death of a loved one that must take place to minimize the symptomatic effects.

-This pathological grief disorder is attributed to suppressed or inhibited grief.
-This includes having a distorted view of the grief process that causes a grieving person to manifest their deceased loved one in their mind.
+Ghost sickness is a pathological grief disorder that is attributed to suppressed or inhibited grief; it includes having a distorted view of the grief process that causes a grieving person to manifest their deceased loved one in their mind.
 Those suffering also tend to experience bouts of extreme anger and/or guilt associated with the death of their loved one.
 This is especially true if the deceased was under their direct care before dying.

 A person who suffers from ghost sickness tends to blame others for their disruptive and dangerous behaviors.
 Unfortunately, they do not take into account their actions which can contribute toward negative outcomes.
 People suffering from ghost sickness blame the ghost or spirit of the deceased for “making them” do and act in certain ways atypical of normal behavior.

 They not only blame their behavior on the supernatural but genuinely believe they have no outward control of their actions.
 Because they pass on the blame to the ghost, they take no responsibility for their actions and typically suffer no outside consequences.